Posted April 29th, 2015 by & filed under Ecotherapy, SWC Blog.

 Once a heroic Jedi Knight, Darth Vader was seduced by the dark side of the Force, became a Sith Lord, and led the Empire’s eradication of the Jedi Order.
 He remained in service of the Emperor—the evil Darth Sidious—for decades, enforcing his Master’s will and seeking to crush the fledgling Rebel Alliance.
 But there…

-Posted April 28th, 2015 by & filed under Student & Alumni Stories, Consciousness & Mindfulness, SWC Blog.
+Posted April 28th, 2015 by & filed under Student & Alumni Stories, Consciousness & Mindfulness.

 “Interesting how you are only using a black sharpie marker in your art today,” says my art therapist, as she gently points out my visible tension with perfectionistic, black and white thinking….…

-Posted April 27th, 2015 by & filed under Art Therapy/Counseling at SWC.
+Posted April 27th, 2015 by & filed under Art Therapy at SWC, Counseling at SWC.